 We understand.
 We’re here to help you navigate this uncharted territory.
-We know that life is not easy for parents right now.
-Gun violence has become an epidemic plaguing the United States and as a result, tragedy surrounds us.
+We know that life is not easy for parents right now. violence with the Gun has become an epidemic plaguing the United States, and as a result, tragedy is all around us.
 We are experiencing individual and collective trauma every time a mass shooting occurs.
 It can be hard to maintain optimism and find inner calm, and it can be even harder to help our children find this for themselves.

-We believe that one of the most important ways we can take care of ourselves and our families is to talk about gun violence openly.
-Honest conversations about what is happening are necessary to navigate the future together.
+We believe that one of the most important ways we can take care of ourselves and our families is to have open, honest conversations about what is happening and then strategize on how to navigate the future together.

 Whether you have a little one of your own, have other loved children in your life, or want to talk to your teenager about safety and wellness, we hope these tips will help you guide the tough conversation about school shootings with your family.

 Firstly, start the conversation.
 Ask your child questions to gauge their understanding of the event.
 We often fail to recognize how intuitive children are.
-Talk to your children about gun violence when it makes sense.
-Ask them what they know, or what they have heard.
+Talk to your kids, Ask them what they know, or what they have heard.
 For those who are younger than six years old, refrain from directly acknowledging the tragedy.

 Be honest about your feelings.
 It’s okay to tell them that you feel scared, upset, or worried.
 Your child can sense how you’re feeling already, being open and honest about your feelings will help them make sense of their own.
 Like any situation, it is important for your child to know that their feelings are valid.
 By expressing your own emotions, they recognize that it is okay to feel this way.